AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   Figure 2:  Applications of crowd detection in different areas.
 </p>

-## Brief review of the state of the art
-The majority of existing approaches favour the use of deep learning for crowd detection.

 ## Model architecture
 In this section, I will explain, step by step, how to build a crowd detection pipeline entirely based on image processing methods.
 The pipeline consists of 2 components.
 The first component concerns crowd classification and the second one concerns crowd localization.
 I will develop in the following sub-sections each component in detail.